Vallek/web-pres/summary/en/search_pres.md

 ##### [Reddit](https://www.reddit.com/)

 The most popular collective blog on web.
 On all topics that you can and cannot imagine.
-Mostly consists of links, shorts post< questions and discussions.
+Mostly consists of links, shorts posts questions and discussions.
 Sometimes in the comments you can find more useful information that in post itself:)

 Examples of hubs on the frontend:
 * [Subreddit about frontend](https://www.reddit.com/r/Frontend)